Gavin Blyth: Emmerdale

 On 17 January 2009, it was announced that Anita Turner had quit her role as Emmerdales series producer after one year.
 Blyth was later announced as producer on 22 January 2009.
 His first credited episode was broadcast on 13 March 2009.

 He introduced a number of characters to the show, including Faye Lamb (Kim Thomson), Lizzie Lakely (Kitty McGeever), Ryan Lamb (James Sutton), Jai Sharma (Chris Bisson), Nikhil Sharma (Rik Makarem), Priya Sharma (Fiona Wade), Sally Spode (Siân Reeves), Jackson Walsh (Marc Silcock), Hazel Rhodes (Pauline Quirke), Alicia Gallagher (Natalie Anderson) and Cameron Murray (Dominic Power).
 Blyth also reintroduced past and popular characters to the programme including Charity Tate (Emma Atkins) and Kelly Windsor (Adele Silva).

 Emmerdales Danny Miller, who portrays Aaron Livesy, held a football match for Blyth with co-stars and stars from Coronation Street.
 They raised £66,000 for Macmillan Cancer Support.

 Personal life

 Blyth was married to Suzy Dee Blyth, with whom he had a son.
 He had two older children, Tom and a daughter, from his first marriage to Charlotte.

+He has an older sister called Alison who is the senior publicist of Coronation Street.